DataDog/hiring-engineers/answers.md

     1. Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

+        NOTE: I used a Python app to collect APM data rather than the provided Flask app.
+When I tried to run the Flask app, I         received the error message: "DEBUG:ddtrace.writer:resetting queues. pids(old:None new:17759)
+        2017-11-04 20:25:56,081 - ddtrace.writer - DEBUG - resetting queues. pids(old:None new:17759)
+        DEBUG:ddtrace.writer:starting flush thread
+        2017-11-04 20:25:56,081 - ddtrace.writer - DEBUG - starting flush thread
+        INFO:werkzeug: * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+        2017-11-04 20:25:56,085 - werkzeug - INFO -  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+        DEBUG:ddtrace.api:reported 1 services
+        2017-11-04 20:25:56,124 - ddtrace.api - DEBUG - reported 1 services".
+No trace data was appearing in Datadog.

+        I thought this error might be occuring because debug mode was on, so I entered the command                                     DATADOG_TRACE_DEBUG=false (in the Datadog trace client documentation it says that this flag defaults to false, and it         didn't really seem to address the problem, but I tried changing it anyway), and I was surprised to find that this             changed the output of the program, which then threw a syntax error for the Flask script.
+At this point I figured               that I would just use another script, as the exercise mentioned that using any app to collect APM traces would be             acceptable.
+However, when I ran the original Flask app just now (about 24 hours after first running it) in an attempt         to replicate the syntax error, it did not appear.
+This makes me think that I may have been premature in                       dismissing the code and may have just introduced a syntax error when I copied and pasted the script.

         Python app used to collect APM data (a modified version of the Datadog sample app found at
    https://github.com/DataDog/trace-examples/blob/master/python/sample_app.py):